dmhacker/dmhacker.github.io/content/blog/2020-05-26-path-tracing-part-i/index.md

 This BTDF isn't fully finished yet.
 There are a lot of tweaks that need to be made to the sampling procedure before it is ready, as well as possibly to the evaluation and PDF functions.
+As you can see in the glass, the transmission is oddly mirrored, which is likely the result of an incorrect refraction implementation.
+I am still actively looking into this.

 I'm hoping to have a basic form of volumetric path tracing implementing after the glass BTDF is wrapped up, at which point my scene will be fully complete.